shivamsoods/Easy_List_flutter/README.md

-# flutter_course
+# Flutter Course

-A new Flutter application.
+A new and simple Flutter application to add, view, update and delete products.
+This is just a learning app to know all the basic concepts of Flutter and develop various new applications on that knowledge.

 ## Getting Started